yingkunwu/R-YOLOv4/Readme.md

                 └── ...png
     ```
 4. Train, Test, and Detect</br>
-    Please refer to `lib/options.py` to check out all the arguments.</br>
+    Please refer to `lib/options.py` to check out all the arguments.
-    You can download the [weight](https://drive.google.com/uc?export=download&id=1UlewA9dcXsCiCbuvKCU6vL8AqSYeI3mj) that I trained from UCAS-AOD.

 ### Train